Snowflake-Labs/sfguide-financial-asset-management/README.md

     Run script 40: Show the use case, benefits, and sample queries

 ## How to Demo SnowSight
-    Build SnowSight dashboard using script 35
+    Build SnowSight dashboard using script 35 and then demo it

 ## Optional Demo
     Run script 50: Stress-test queries via Window Functions on all data